Modern Slavery Statement

 A) ORGANISATION This statement applies to Scan Computers (referred to in this statement as ‘the Organisation’).
 The information included in the statement refers to the financial year ending July 2020.

-B) ORGANISATIONAL STRUCTURE Scan Computers International Ltd (Scan) provides high performance computing solutions, hardware and software to a range of industries and the general public, including bespoke services to meet customer requirements.
-Based in Bolton and employing approximately 220 staff, Scan’s turnover last year was £131million.
+Scan Computers International Ltd (Scan) provides high performance computing solutions, hardware and software to a range of industries and the general public, including bespoke services to meet customer requirements.
+Based in Bolton and employing approximately 283 staff, Scan’s turnover last year was £151million.

 The labour supplied to Scan Computers in pursuance of its operation is carried out with the United Kingdom.